trygve-lie/demos-html5-realtime/README.md

 NOTE: This demo requires a device with touch events to act as a remote.
 The receiver must be able to play HTML5 video and have support for Ogg Theora.
 Both devices need WebSockets enabled.

+### Demo V - Remove Vibration:
+A remote / receiver demo where a remote (handheld) device with support for device orientation acts as remote to trigger the Vibration API in a receiver (handheld) device.
+Shake the remote device and the receiver device will vibrate according to the shaking...

+NOTE I: This demo requires the Firefox mobile nightly to act as the receiving part.